Kronos9247/Speed.js/README.md

 # Speed.js
-Speed helps your to speed up your web development process by using components
+Speed.js helps your to speed up your web development process by using components